drestauri/serial-over-usb/README.md

 ## Anticipated Updates
 1. Convert the data in the buffer to an actual value instead of just printing the buffer and resetting
 2. Add framework to allow a user to get the last value in integer format
+3. Improve the logic to handle all characters (currently optimized for numbers only)
+4. Implement the output stream to the Arduino

 ## Contributing
-This code will not be changed once the above updates are implemented as it's used a template and will serve as a baseline for future projects.
+This code will not be changed much once the above updates are implemented as it's used a template and will serve as a baseline for future projects.